 Box-shadow Property

 The first three zeros define h-shadow (horizontal shadow), v-shadow (vertical-shadow), and blur.
-For the property to work, each of these items must have a value — even if that value is zero.
+For the property to work, each item must have a value — even if that value is zero.

 The last value — 15px — is the value for the solid shadow, which extends inward to meet the content box.
 The value of the shadow must be the same as the padding.